chocolatey/docs/input/en-us/create/functions/install-chocolateyvsixpackage.md

 > For Visual Studio 2015, the VsVersion is 14.
 It can be determined by looking at the folders under Program Files / Program Files (x86).

-In 0.10.4+, `VisualStudioVersion` is an alias for VsVersion.
+`VisualStudioVersion` is an alias for VsVersion.

 Property               | Value
 ---------------------- | -------------------